cmuphyscomp/pi_puppet/README.md

 may eventually move to pi_puppet, but for now these are maintained partly by hand.

-Three rather hairy and fragile scripts are installed by the pi_puppet package in /usr/local/bin to assist in rebuilding these trees from scratch.
+Several hairy and fragile scripts are installed by the pi_puppet package in /usr/local/bin to assist in rebuilding these trees from scratch.
 These are likely to need adjustment, because they are rarely run and depend on many outside resources which may have changed in the interim:

     setup_cmuphyscomp
+    setup_puredata

+The openFrameworks build process includes its own dependency installation so it cannot be as easily included in the image.
+However, the following script is provided to assist with downloading and compiling an openFrameworks system in /opt/openFrameworks:

-    setup_openframeworks  (not currently supported for RPi2)
+    setup_openframeworks  (still being tested for RPi2)
-    setup_puredata        (not currently supported for RPi2)

 These will likely only run on an 8Gb or larger filesystem.